phpinternalsbook/PHP-Internals-Book/Book/TODO/ini.rst

 ================================

-A very big part of PHP behavior is driven by configuration parameters you should have heared about as ini settings.
+A very big part of PHP behavior is driven by configuration parameters you should have heard about as ini settings.
 This chapter will teach you how to ask for some ini file parsing as well as how to cope with engine parameter be it into your extension or more globally in the engine itself.